Astragalus root: its traditional uses and benefits

 Astragalus is traditionally used to strengthen Qi in TCM, and to act as a restorative tonic that replenishes Qi when it’s been depleted.
 In TCM it’s also understood to have supportive effects on defensive Qi, which it exerts by helping to stabilise the exterior surface of the body.

-As a result, astragalus root is traditionally taken in TCM not only to enhance immune defences, but also to increase vitality and help the body to cope during times of stress.
+Astragalus root is traditionally taken in TCM not only to enhance immune defences, but also to increase vitality and help the body to cope during times of stress.

-In addition to its widespread use in TCM, astragalus has been used in Western herbal medicine since the 1800s, where it’s traditionally taken to enhance immune defences and improve the functioning of the immune system (for example to stimulate healthy immune system responses) and to support the immune system in fighting against illness.
+In addition to its widespread use in TCM, astragalus has been used in Western herbal medicine since the 1800s, where it’s traditionally taken to enhance immune defenses and improve the functioning of the immune system (for example to stimulate healthy immune system responses) and to support the immune system in fighting against illness.

-What other herbs can Astragalus root be used with?
+What other herbs can astragalus root be used with?

 In TCM, astragalus is rarely used alone, and instead is typically taken in combination with other herbs.
-An example might be reishi mushroom, which is traditionally used in TCM to enhance immunity and relieve fatigue and general feelings of being run down.
+An example might be reishi mushroom, which is used in TCM to enhance immunity and relieve fatigue and general feelings of being run down.
+Other herbs that astragalus is often combined within TCM include Chinese licorice, codonopsis, white atractylodes and fang feng.

 How much Astragalus root should you take?